danielfm/smudge/README.md

 ;; Do not use values larger than 50 for better compatibility across endpoints (setq spotify-api-search-limit 50)
 ````

+### Creating Playlists

+To create new playlists, run <kbd>M-x spotify-create-playlist</kbd> and follow
+the prompts.

+Currently it's not possible to add tracks to a playlist you own, or to remove
+tracks from them.

 ### Searching For Playlists